AdobeDocs/experience-manager-65.en/help/sites-developing/dialog-conversion.md

 Follow these steps to install the dialog conversion tool.

-1. Download the package from the [Dialog Conversion Tool GitHub project](https://github.com/Adobe-Marketing-Cloud/aem-dialog-conversion/releases).
+1. Download the package from the [AEM Modernize Tools Suite GitHub project](https://github.com/adobe/aem-modernize-tools/releases).
 1. Install the package on your instance.
 For details on package management see [How to Work With Packages](/help/sites-administering/package-manager.md).

 ## Converting a Dialog {#converting-a-dialog}